Unnatural death of student: HC asks IIT KGP to submit report on steps taken against ‘ragging’ | Law-Order

 - India

+The body of Faizan Ahmed was found in his hostel room at the institute on October 14.

-Taking a stern view of the allegations, the court directed that the students involved in the “ragging” be named by the director in his report and asked the authorities of the country's first IIT to ''extend all cooperation'' to the police in the investigation into the death of the third year student.
+Taking a stern view of the allegations, the court on Thursday directed that the students involved in the ''ragging'' be named by the director in his report and asked the authorities of the country's first IIT to ''extend all cooperation'' to the police in the investigation into the death of the third year student.

 Justice Mantha also asked the Paschim Medinipur district additional superintendent of police, who was present in the court along with the investigating officer in the case, to leave no stone unturned and explore all and every avenue to ascertain the truth behind the death of Ahmed, who hailed from Tinsukia district in Assam.